 - PDF • Slide- Proceeding of ICSE NIER - We present an original concept for patch generation: we propose to do it directly in production.
 Our idea is to generate patches on-the-fly based on automated analysis of the failure context.
 By doing this in production, the repair process has complete access to the system state at the point of failure.
 We propose to perform live regression testing of the generated patches directly on the production traffic, by feeding a sandboxed version of the application with a copy of the production traffic, the 'shadow traffic'.
 Our concept widens the applicability of program repair because it removes the requirements of having a failing test case.

-- PDF • Slide • Source code- 11th International Workshop in Automation of Software Test (AST 2016), May 2016, Austin, United States. - Automatic software repair is the process of automatically fixing bugs.
+- PDF • Slide • Source code- 11th International Workshop in Automation of Software Test (AST 2016) - Automatic software repair is the process of automatically fixing bugs.
 The Nopol repair system repairs Java code using code synthesis.
 We have designed a new code synthesis engine for Nopol based on dynamic exploration, it is called DynaMoth.
 The main design goal is to be able to generate patches with method calls.
 We evaluate DynaMoth over 224 of the Defects4J dataset.
 The evaluation shows that Nopol with DynaMoth is capable of synthesizing patches and enables Nopol to repair new bugs of the dataset.

 - PDF • Benchmark- Reproducible and comparative research requires well-designed and publicly available benchmarks.
 We present IntroClassJava, a benchmark of 297 small Java programs, specified by JUnit test cases, and usable by any fault localization or repair system for Java.
 The dataset is based on the IntroClass benchmark and is publicly available on Github.